odrodrig/RAG-LLM-Service/watsonx-assistant-setup/Logging.md

 1. From your terminal, run the following command:

     ```
-    python logging_script.py --filter <date filter text>
+    python logging_script.py --filter "<date filter text>"
     ```
-    The `filter` argument is optional, defaults to "response_timestamp>2024-11-01T00:00:00.000Z" and should be in the format of `"response_timestamp>YYYY-MM-DDT00:00:00.000Z"` using the dates you want to include in the report.
+    The `filter` argument is optional, defaults to `response_timestamp>2024-11-01T00:00:00.000Z` and should be in the format of `response_timestamp>YYYY-MM-DDT00:00:00.000Z` using the dates you want to include in the report.

     This will write a CSV file called `<date-time>_feedback.csv` to the same directory as the script.
 You can then review the feedback received from users in that file.